Northanger Abbey: Literature

 HarperCollins hired Scottish crime writer Val McDermid in 2012 to adapt Northanger Abbey for a modern audience, as a suspenseful teen thriller, the second rewrite in The Austen Project.
-McDermid said of the project, "At its heart it’s a teen novel, and a satire – that’s something which fits really well with contemporary fiction.
+McDermid said of the project, "At its heart it's a teen novel, and a satire – that's something which fits really well with contemporary fiction.
 And you can really feel a shiver of fear moving through it.
 I will be keeping the suspense – I know how to keep the reader on the edge of their seat.
 I think Jane Austen builds suspense well in a couple of places, but she squanders it, and she gets to the endgame too quickly.
 So I will be working on those things."
 The novel was published in 2014.

-In 2011, Marvel published a graphic novel version of Northanger Abbey, adapted by Nancy Butler (writer), Janet K. Lee (artist) and Nick Filardi (color artist).
-The book, originally is the last of the Jane Austen adaptations made by Marvel, and contrarily to the other books of the series, is the only one to be released only in paperback, not in hardback.
+In 2011, Marvel published a graphic novel version of Northanger Abbey, adapted by Nancy Butler (writer), Janet K. Lee (artist) and Nick Filardi (colour artist).

-The same year, author Jenni James published a modern teen version entitled Northanger Alibi, published by Inkpress, in which the main character's obsession for Stephenie Meyer's Twilight saga replaces Catherine's love for Regency gothic novels.
+The same year, author Jenni James published a teen version, Northanger Alibi, published by Inkberry Press, in which the main character's obsession for Stephenie Meyer's Twilight saga replaces Catherine's love for Regency gothic novels.

-Newbury Acres: An Amish Retelling of Northanger Abbey (2017) by Sarah Price.